kf4mot/10mhz_distributor/README.md

 **This text will be bold**

 1. Schematic and BOM show The Qorvo TQP369182 as the amp.
 TQP369180 was the amp actually used on the first board.
-The extra gain of the 182 seems unnecessary in the first article and I susspect the extra gain may cause oscillation.
+The extra gain of the 182 seems unnecessary and I susspect the extra gain may cause oscillation.
 Upgrade at your own risk and let me know how it goes if you try.
 1. Item 2
 1. Item 3
    1. Item 3a